benwzj/benwzj.github.io/_drafts/2024-10-31-nextjs-middleware.md

 But the Next.js documents is not good enough.

-### Features
+### Important Points

+- Middleware will affect every request, so need to handle it carefully.
 - Middleware let you share and reuse logic that is repeatable for every request.
 - Middleware runs before cached content and routes are matched.
-- Use `matcher` to filter "Middleware" to run on specific paths.
+- Middleware run for all request, Normally, you need to use `matcher` to filter "Middleware" to run on specific paths.
+- The Middleware file "/middleware.ts" must export a `middleware` or a `default` function.

-- What Middleware can do:
+### What Middleware can do:
 - redirect the incoming request to a different URL
 - rewrite the response
 - Set request headers for API Routes, getServerSideProps, and rewrite destinations
 - Set response cookies
 - Set response headers

-- When to use Middleware:
+### When to use Middleware:
 - Authentication and Authorization
 - Server-Side Redirects
 - Path Rewriting, For example:  A/B testing, feature rollouts, or legacy paths
 - Bot Detection
 - Logging and Analytics
 - Feature Flagging

 ### Matching Paths